appmanch/go-commons/turbo/README.md

            getBoolPathParms(id string, r *http.Request) bool {}
            ```

+#### Query Params Wrapper
-5. Query Parameters can also be fetched with a built-in wrapper functions provided by the framework
+- Query Parameters can also be fetched with a built-in wrapper functions provided by the framework
     * The Framework exposes a number of wrapper functions which lets you fetch the query params of specific data type
       required
         * To fetch string query params